mohit4/textsight-api/README.md

 2. **Django** : Django framework will be used to create the back-end of the application.
 3. **Rest Framework** : Rest Framework is used along with Django to develop the Rest API Architecture.
 4. **TextBlob** : Text Blob package from python will be used to perform Natural Language Processing.
+5. **Sqlite3** : Current version will use Sqlite 3 Database provided by Django framework itself.
+6. **Docker** : Docker will be used for running the application in docker container.

 ## API References